FedeMaguire/Python-Data-collection-Trading-Bot/README.md

 # :bar_chart::chart_with_upwards_trend::coin:  Python Trading Bot with Graphical User Interface.

-## This is a cryptocurrency trading bot that uses Binance's API for scheduled live Data gathering and the TA library for tecnical indicator calculations.
+# Overview
-# How it works:
+## This is a cryptocurrency trading bot written in Python.
+It utilizes Binance's API for scheduled live data gathering and the TA library for technical indicator calculations.

-The tradingBot trigers a  buy order when a condition is met, and keeps track of the trade until needs to be closed when another condition is met.
+# How it Works
-This is done by checking for a buy signal generated in a pandas frame corresponding to the Stochastic RSI value K-line equal or above 0.05, and the previous RSI value K-line was below 0.05, if so, it places a buy limit order.
-When an order was placed The code checks for a sell signal in the same  Pandas frame corresponding to the RSI value K-line equal or above 0.9 and the previous RSI value K-line was below 0.9, when this condition is met, the order is closed, and the cicle start over again.
+The trading bot triggers a buy order when a specific condition is met and keeps track of the trade until it needs to be closed based on another condition.
+It does this by checking for a buy signal generated in a pandas DataFrame corresponding to the Stochastic RSI value K-line equal to or above 0.05, and the previous RSI value K-line was below 0.05.
+If this condition is met, it places a buy limit order.
+When an order is placed, the code checks for a sell signal in the same pandas DataFrame corresponding to the RSI value K-line equal to or above 0.9, and the previous RSI value K-line was below 0.9.
+When this condition is met, the order is closed, and the cycle starts over again.

 # Libraries
 ```